justkakai/justkakai/README.md

 ## Hi 👋

-I'm Kakai, a full stack web developer currently living in Berlin and i'm passionate about art, music (both discovery & production), sustainability and intercultural awareness.
+I'm Kakai Wapenyi, a full stack web developer currently living in Berlin.
+Aside from coding, i'm also very passionate about art, music (both discovery & production), sustainability and intercultural awareness, and am always looking for opportunities to indulge multiple interests at a go.
 <br />

 <details>